 In science at Brune Park we study a wide curriculum that incorporates all three scientific disciplines.
 Emphasis is placed on understanding the world around us and time and care is taken to unpick and understand scientific ideas.

 Knowledge is key in science and throughout your child’s time at Brune Park knowledge is obtained and built on topic by topic.

-Year 7 and 8 are put aside to study the key questions of science.
+Year 7 & 8 study the key questions of science.
 Topics are studied through instruction and practical work so that students are motivated and constantly questioning the world around them.
-Topics covered are broad and build in time for students to master the concepts needed for deeper learning at GCSE level.
+Topics covered are broad and allow time for students to master the concepts needed for deeper learning at GCSE level.

 Topics are constantly evolving, however the following titles are studied in each year: